proxygraphy/editorial/wp/IPRoyal Review 2025.md

 ### 2. Extensive Global Coverage

-IPRoyal’s proxy pool spans across 190+ countries, allowing users to reach content from nearly any region.
-Whether you're analyzing SEO in different markets or accessing country-specific platforms, this global access gives you the reach you need.
+IPRoyal’s proxy pool spans across **190+ countries**, allowing users to reach content from nearly any region.
+Whether you're *analyzing SEO* in different markets or accessing country-specific platforms, this global access gives you the reach you need.

 ### 3. Premium Anonymity and Security